 The importance of the basal ganglia can be appreciated through the most prevalent disease of the extrapyramidal system–Parkinson’s disease.
 Damage of the direct pathway causes difficulties in initiating movement in people who have this medical condition, while the indirect and hyperdirect pathways cause notable involuntary hand shaking (tremor) since they are not able to suppress them.

-To learn more about the basal ganglia, we recommend that you go through our study materials, and you’ll master this topic in no time.
+To learn more about the basal ganglia, we recommend that you go through our study unit and custom quiz, and you’ll master this topic in no time.

 And last but not the least, we encourage you to take our custom quiz about the subcortical structures.
 With this quiz, you can test your knowledge about all subcortical structures in one place!